-In deciding whether a premises licence can be granted where there are outstanding construction or alteration works at a premises, we will determine applications on their merits, applying a two stage consideration process:-
+In deciding whether a premises licence can be granted where there are outstanding construction or alteration works at a premises, the licensing authority will determine applications on their merits, applying a two stage consideration process:

-- First, whether the premises ought to be permitted to be used for gambling - Second, whether appropriate conditions can be put in place to cater for the situation that the premises are not yet in the state in which they ought to be before gambling takes place.
+- First, whether the premises ought to be permitted to be used for gambling. - Second, whether appropriate conditions can be put in place to cater for the situation that the premises are not yet in the state in which they ought to be before gambling takes place.

-Applicants should note that we are entitled to decide that it is appropriate to grant a licence subject to conditions, but it is not obliged to grant such a licence.
+Applicants should note that the licensing authority is entitled to decide that it is appropriate to grant a licence subject to conditions, but it is not obliged to grant such a licence.

+(iv) Location

-(iv) Location - We are aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives are relevant to our decision-making.
-As per the Gambling Commission's Guidance to Licensing Authorities, we will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.
-Should any specific policy be decided upon as regards areas where gambling premises should not be located, this statement will be updated.
-It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits, with the onus upon the applicant showing how potential concerns can be overcome.
+The licensing authority is aware that demand issues cannot be considered with regard to the location of premises but that considerations in terms of the licensing objectives are relevant to its decision-making.
+As per the Gambling Commission's Guidance to Licensing Authorities, the licensing authority will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.
+Should any specific policy be decided upon with regard to areas where gambling premises should not be located, this statement will be updated.
+It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits, with the onus upon the applicant to show how potential concerns can be overcome.

-The council will need to be satisfied that there is sufficient evidence that the particular location of the premises would be harmful to the licensing objectives.
-From 6 April 2016, it is a requirement of the Gambling Commission"s Licence Conditions and Codes of Practice (LCCP), under Section 10, for licensees to assess the local risks to the licensing objectives posed by the provisions of gambling facilities at each of their premises, and have policies, procedures and control measure to mitigate those risks.
+The Council will need to be satisfied that there is sufficient evidence that the particular location of the premises would be harmful to the licensing objectives.
+From 6 April 2016, it is a requirement of the Gambling Commission's Licence Conditions and Codes of Practice (LCCP), under Section 10, for licensees to assess the local risks to the licensing objectives posed by the provisions of gambling facilities at each of their premises, and have policies, procedures and control measure to mitigate those risks.
 In undertaking their risk assessments, they must take into account relevant matters identified in this policy statement.
-The LCCP say that licensees must review (and update as necessary) their local risk assessments: